deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Okay, wow,” Xiù was perhaps a little more used to enormous insects after eating Nava for so long, and this one was much prettier than a nava grub.
 Nava grubs were kind of a slick and unwholesome brown that made them resemble turds in every way apart from size.

-The creature perched delicately on *Misfit*’s landing foot was stunningly beautiful, with a carapace as long as Xiù’s leg that shimmered through a whole tapestry of vivid blues, greens and purples with the subtlest change of viewing angle.
-It ignored their scrutiny and sat happily in the warm shade offered by *Misfit*’s hull, giving Julian plenty of time to take pictures..
+The creature perched delicately on *Misfit’s* landing foot was stunningly beautiful, with a carapace as long as Xiù’s leg that shimmered through a whole tapestry of vivid blues, greens and purples with the subtlest change of viewing angle.
+It ignored their scrutiny and sat happily in the warm shade offered by *Misfit’s* hull, giving Julian plenty of time to take pictures..

 “I knew the oxygen level was higher than Earth’s,” he commented, “but...wow!
 It’s as big as a fox!”